 New home for the Golden Buddha

-On 14 February 2010, the new building housing the Golden Buddha was open to the public.
+On 14 February 2010, the new building housing this sacred Buddha statue was open to the public.

 This heritage centre replaces the Samphanthawong Museum which used to be in the temple grounds.
 However the building housing the Samphanthawong Museum was demolished in 2006 to make way for this new structure.